StoicLoofah/my-nanowrimo-novel/novel/12_moving_forward.md

 "I hope you guys are proud of me for having asked someone and found time to go," she continued.
 The only response was tapping of keys on the phone and crunch of pretzels.

-"Hopefully you guys had good Valentine's too?", she asked hopefully.
+"Hopefully you guys had good Valentine's too?" she asked hopefully.
 Carl slumped forward and put his head in his hands.

 "Now you did it," Drew said.
 He grabbed his cup of water and took a long sip.
 Wayne put his phone face down on the seat next to him. and grimaced at Lindsay.